OSU-NLP-Group/SeeActChromeExtension/README.md

 version number in the chrome extension's manifest.json file must be a string that matches the regex `^(\d+\.\d+\.\d+\.\d+)$` (i.e. 4 numbers separated by periods).

+The official distributed zip files are being named like this `OsuNlpGrpSeeActChromeExtn-A-B-C.zip` and the snapshot distributed zip files like this `OsuNlpGrpSeeActChromeExtn-A-B-C-SOMETHING-SNAPSHOT-#.zip` where A, B, and C are the major, minor, and patch version numbers respectively.
+The SOMETHING part is a string that provides context about the reason for the creation of the snapshot zip file, and the # is a number that is incremented each time a new snapshot zip file is created for the same troubleshooting purpose.

 TODO consider replacing "utils" folder with frontend, serviceworker, and shared folders